cfw-guide/ps4.cfw.guide/docs/updating-to-9.00.md

 ## What you need

+- A computer
-- An exFAT or FAT32 formatted USB drive with ~500MB of free space
+- An exFAT or FAT32 formatted USB storage device with ~500MB of free space
 - The `PS4UPDATE.PUP` file corresponding to the firmware version you are trying to update to
   - [<i class="fas fa-download"></i> PS4UPDATE.PUP](https://archive.org/download/PS4-System-Firmwares/Firmware%209.00/PS4UPDATE.PUP) (9.00)